YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 >
 > You can still use another monitor match if it doesn't fit you, I know many players who prefer to use 100% horizontal monitor match distance.

 > The reason why you can judge distances properly with 0% is because the distance scales with the zoom.
-If you zoom in 2x, the target will be 2x further away on your screen, and will require 2x more mouse movement to flick to compared to before the zoom.
+If you zoom in 2x, the target will be 2x further away on your screen [sic]; should say "0.5 the distance away on your screen"], and will require 2x more mouse movement to flick to compared to before the zoom.
 If you make this a fair comparison and scale the distance between you and the target to counteract the zoom, then the mouse distances will be the same.
 This will also benefit tracking, since the perceived movement speed, size, and distance of the movement will scale with the zoom, and so will the sensitivity.
 So if the distance between you and the target scales with the zoom also, then a target will move the same speed across your screen, and require the exact same mouse movement.

 > Match distance isn't "accurate within a circle."
 Any match distance will only be perfectly matched at that specific distance and just get more and more off the further you are from it, whether it's more inside or outside.
 However distance match only works when you're starting at 0° horizontal.
 I.e. if you're aiming up or down at all, even a little bit, then the concept of a distance being matched stops working entirely.
 >